PedroM25/Discoverify/README.md

-Our group didn't manage to completely terminate the backend.
+Our group didn't manage to completely terminate the backend, due to Spotify restrictions.